Diane S. Littler: Marine algal functional morphology and evolution

 Marine algal functional morphology and evolution is a field pioneered by Diane S. Littler, which examines the relationsihp between the structural form and traits of benthic macroalgae influence and their ecological performance in marine environments.
-Her research established a cost-benefit model that links algal thallus architecture to key functions such a photosynthesis, nutrient absorption, and denfense against herbivory.
-Her research demonstrated that variations in algal form- ranging from filamentous to folise and calcified types- correlate with survial strategies, productivity, and competitive interactions across reef ecosystems.
-Building on this framework, both Diane and Mark demonstrated that macroalgal form groups are strongly correlated with substratum stability and disturbance regimes, showing that delicate, fast-growing forms dominate unstable habitates while tougher, slow growing morphologies thrive in stable environments.
+Her research established a cost-benefit model that links algal thallus architecture to key functions such a photosynthesis, nutrient absorption, and defense against herbivory.
+Her research demonstrated that variations in algal form – ranging from filamentous to ? [sic] and calcified types – correlate with survival strategies, productivity, and competitive interactions across reef ecosystems.
+Building on this framework, both Diane and Mark demonstrated that macroalgal form groups are strongly correlated with substratum stability and disturbance regimes, showing that delicate, fast-growing forms dominate unstable habitats while tougher, slow growing morphologies thrive in stable environments.
 These findings have been the foundation in understanding the algal roles in coral reef resilience, biodiversity, and ecosystems shifts driven by top-down and bottom-up forces.

 Deep-sea discovery

 Purple coralline algae

-In a deep-sea excursion near the Bahamas, Littler and Mark M. Littler discovered a community of macroalgae thriving at record depths of 884 feet - far below the previously accepted photosynthetic limit of 700 feet.
+In a deep-sea excursion near the Bahamas, Littler and Mark M. Littler discovered a community of macroalgae thriving at record depths of 884 feet – far below the previously accepted photosynthetic limit of 700 feet.
 The discovery of a purple coralline algae surviving on 0.0005% of surface sunlight challenged textbook assumptions about the light requirements for marine plant life.
 Their findings sparked interdisciplinary research across oceanography, geology, and marine biology.
 The discovery of this purple coralline algae has been featured and published in textbooks and scientific literature, opening a new frontier in biological oceanography.

 Giant Anadyomene

 2009, Diane and Mark, along with divers Barrett Brooks, Cameron Brooks, Antonio Baeza, and Carla Piantoni, had identified a previously undocumented green alga species, Anadyomene sp. nov., off the coast of Belize.
 This species had formed an expansive net of five meters long, which was previously was not recorded in the year prior.
 This species closely resembled a rare Floridian species of A. pavonina.
-It has been previously noted that species in the Anadyomene genus were known to form indiviual clumps, but the unidentified species they found had displyed higher resistant to marine life grazing.
+It has been previously noted that species in the Anadyomene genus were known to form individual clumps, but the unidentified species they found had displayed higher resistant to marine life grazing.
 They has observed that this species is the most abundant at depths of 25 to 50 kilometers deep, and that only four percent of Anadyomene was consumed compared to Acanthophora spicifera being 77 percent consumed, which supports the high resistant to marine grazing.